knetikmedia/iOS-SDK/README.md

 6-Go to your appDelegate add this line in top of your class   import JsapiApi

-7-Initialise Jsapi Object by adding this line in didFinishLaunchingWithOptions function it should be like this AppDelegate
+7-Initialise Jsapi Object by calling jsapiInit in didFinishLaunchingWithOptions method in AppDelegate

 func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?)
 -> Bool